skip to content

 Part II

-During their Year Abroad, students prepare a Year Abroad Project which is assessed at Part II.
+During their Year Abroad in the third year, students prepare a Year Abroad Project which is assessed at Part II.

-Students will also take an Oral exam at the beginning of the year; these are normally held on the Thursday and Friday before full Michaelmas Term (ie: 30 September and 1st October 2021).
+Students will also take an Oral exam at the beginning of the fourth year; these are normally held on the Thursday and Friday before full Michaelmas Term.
 Read more about the Oral C exam.

 In addition, in the fourth year, students will offer: